adikabintang/kolor-di-dinding/networking/tls.md

 7. Client initiates the *key derivation process*.
 For example, it can use Diffie-Hellman Key Exchange.
 Given public `g`, public `p`, and secret `a`, the client makes `A = g^a mod p`. `A` is called Pre-master secret key.
 Client sends the `A`, `MAC(A)`, encrypted with the server public key taken from the server certificate.
    1. At the same time, server with a secret `b` is making `B = g^b mod p`.
 8. Server receives `A`.
 Server computes the symmetric session key `S = A^b mod P`.
 Server sends `B` to client.
-9. Client computer the symmetric session key by `S = B^a mod p`
+9. Client computes the symmetric session key by `S = B^a mod p`
 10. All communication in this TLS session is encrypted and MACed using this `S` symmetric session key.
     1. TLS 1.3 uses encrypt-then-MAC

 Oversimplification: